Things to do in Battersea

 • Stroll along the river Thames to Battersea Park and walk through the leafy gardens to reflect beside the Peace Pagoda, one of 80 structures dedicated to peace worldwide.

-• Discover the world of Battersea Dogs and Cats Home as it regularly opens its doors to visitors, and learn how its work transforms the lives of the rescued animals.
+• Discover the world of Battersea Dogs and Cats Home which regularly opens its doors for visitors to learn how its work transforms the lives of the rescued animals.

 • Hang out with wildlife from across the continents at Battersea Park Children’s Zoo.